Tuesday, December 29, 2009

 A Precious Moment

-crushing and life affirming.
+so soul crushing and life affirming.
 "Precious" is like the maturation

 of the whole Tyler Perry oeuvre.
 Director Lee Daniels exhibits a